How to use the Glide 2021 Hand Pump

 Glide Paddle boards

-Step 2: Attach the hose
+Step 2: Connecting the Hose

-You will now attach the other end of the hose to the board by inserting it into the valve and turning it clockwise.
 If you need more instruction on inflating the board itself you can read about here.

 Tip: You can make sure it's secured by lifting the board up by pulling on the hose and if it doesn't fall out then you've done it properly.
 See picture below as an example.